JankariTech/blog/src/assets/Playwright/Playwright-intro.md

 const { expect } = require("@playwright/test");
 ```

-Define your launch url and selectors for different UI elements as per need, these are project specific.
+Define your launch url and selectors for different UI elements as per need, these are project-specific.
 Playwright supports CSS and Xpath selectors.
 You can find the detailed information about them [here](https://playwright.dev/docs/selectors)

 ```js
 // todoContext.js file